wristtattoo/jekyll-klise/13daysoffigma.md

 comments: false
 tags: figma 13 days 13DOF
 ---
+### Day 6 - Psychology of Simple
+Figma Prototype: <a href="/13-days-of-figma-day-6-psychology-of-simple/" title="Day 6 - Psychology of Simple" alt="Day 6 - Psychology of Simple">Day 6 - Psychology of Simple</a>

+> It is my role to understand and care about different user needs including those with visual, speech, auditory, physical or cognitive disabilities.
+Usability is about designing products to be efficient and satisfying usable by everyone regardless of age, ability and circumstance.
+Empathy towards the user is also a key principle.
+Interaction design is driven by a human connection and users are vital to the design process.. ~ Terry

+Taken from [Issue 4](/issue-4-10-march-2016/){:title="Issue 4"}{:alt="Issue 4"} - [Psychology of Simple](https://thenextweb.com/dd/2015/05/31/the-psychology-of-simple/){:title="Psychology of Simple"}{:alt="Psychology of Simple"}{:target="_blank"}

+---

+<br><br>
 ### Day 5 - Said no user ever
 Figma Prototype: <a href="/13-days-of-figma-day-5-said-no-user-ever/" title="Day 5 - Said no user ever" alt="Day 5 - Said no user ever">Day 5 - Said no user ever</a>